 There is no denying that manufacturing industrial conveyor belts uses a lot of energy and materials.
 Consequently, it produces a big carbon footprint.
 The impact on the environment caused by discarded industrial rubber belting is huge.
 And the problem is growing.
-Annual sales of conveyor belts in Europe alone are conservatively estimated to be in excess of €500 million.
-In terms of the physical volumes involved, again very conservatively, that represents some 150,000 tonnes in weight.
+Annual sales of conveyor belts in Europe alone are conservatively estimated to be more than 500 million euros.
+In terms of the physical volumes involved, again very conservatively, that represents some 150,000 tons in weight.
 The amount of conveyor belting we use (and discard) represents the single biggest influence on the industry's carbon footprint.
-Consequently, it also represents the single biggest opportunity where every single user of conveyor belting can make a contribution to reducing that carbon footprint.
+Consequently, it also represents the single biggest opportunity where every single user of conveyor belting can contribute to reducing that carbon footprint.
 And every little bit helps as they say.
-To fully appreciate why the length of the life cycle of rubber conveyor belts is so important it is first necessary to understand the background.
-Rubber constitutes at least 70% of the material mass of both multi-ply and steelcord belts.
-Because of its adaptability, most of the rubber used in conveyor belting is synthetic.